green-code-initiative/ecoCode/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to __TODO_EMAIL_ADRESS__.
+Instead sensitive bugs must be sent with [form contact](https://www.ecocode.io/contact).

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: